mhf93/imgplyr/README.md

 ---

+## Transitions

+The **Trans. ▾** dropdown applies fade effects to images as they appear and disappear.
+Transitions only work in **Centered**, **Crop**, and **Stretch** modes and are not available when a gradient or image background is active.

+> **Compatibility note:** Enabling any Transition disables Kuleshov, Two Images Classic, Collage, Screensaver, and XP Trails modes in the Styles menu.
+Those modes likewise disable Transitions when active.

+### Fade In
+When enabled, each new image fades from fully transparent to fully opaque.
+The image starts invisible and gradually appears over the configured duration.

+**Fade In Settings…** — opens a settings panel with a slider (50–2000 ms) and quick preset buttons (100 / 250 / 400 / 600 / 1000 ms).
+Default is 400 ms.

+### Fade Out
+When enabled, the current image fades from fully opaque to fully transparent before the next image loads.
+Fade Out and Fade In can be active at the same time, producing a full cross-fade effect: the outgoing image fades out, then the incoming image fades in.

+### Fade to Black (hold on advance)
+A variation of Fade Out.
+When enabled, pressing advance fades the current image to 0% opacity and **holds** there — the display stays black and the queue does not advance yet.
+Pressing advance a **second time** releases the hold and loads the next image (with Fade In playing if that is also enabled).

+This is useful for deliberate pauses between images during a live performance.

+**Fade Out Settings…** — controls the duration for both Fade Out and Fade to Black.
+Opens the same settings panel with a 50–2000 ms slider and quick presets.
+Default is 400 ms.

+---

+## Animated GIFs

+By default, GIF files are displayed as static images (first frame only).
+Enable **Settings ▾ → Animated GIFs** to play GIFs frame-by-frame at their native speed.

+When Animated GIFs is enabled:

+- GIF files play through all frames and loop continuously while on screen.
+- Frame timing comes from the GIF's own metadata (minimum 20 ms per frame).
+- The next several GIFs in the queue are decoded and pre-scaled in the background so that advancing feels instant.
+- **Kuleshov, Two Images Classic, Collage, Screensaver, and XP Trails** modes are disabled — these modes use canvas rendering that is not compatible with per-frame animation.
+- GIFs displayed in incompatible modes still show their first frame as normal.
+Turn **Animated GIFs** off at any time to return to static first-frame display.
+The current image is immediately frozen at its current frame.

+---

 ## Screenshot

 Press **P** to save a rendered image of the current display to your **Pictures/IMGPLYR Screenshots** folder.
 The screenshot does not include the control bar. **XP Trails Mode** currently does not work with this feature.